Risks at an individual level

 The Lufthansa Group’s forecast for 2024 is based on the expectation that future macroeconomic conditions and sector developments will correspond to the description given in the ↗Forecast.
 If the global economy performs worse than forecast, this is expected to have a negative effect on the Lufthansa Group’s business.

-Risks with potential effects on global economic growth, and thereby for the Lufthansa Group’s sales, primarily arise from the further course of Russia’s war of aggression against Ukraine, the Middle East conflict, a possible global recession, long-term high inflation, the energy transition towards renewable energies with the related government regulation, and disruption to supply chains.
+Risks with potential effects on global economic growth, and thereby for the Lufthansa Group’s sales, primarily arise from the further course of Russia’s war of aggression against Ukraine, the Middle East conflict, a possible global recession, long-term high inflation and the energy transition towards renewable energies with the related government regulation.

 Crises, wars, political unrest and natural disasters